Rise to the unique challenges of the modern public sector

 This program will challenge Deputies in the early stages of their role to explore all aspects of responsibilities specific to this role, stretch their thinking about effective performance and as individuals and a cohort, achieve and share insights for impact and influence.

-The new program has been designed by co-directors Kathryn Anderson and Martin Stewart-Weeks, who bring strong practical experience as well as leading contemporary theory about public sector leadership.
+The new program, which has already been run very successfully with an initial cohort of Deputies from across Australia and New Zealand, has been designed by co-directors Kathryn Anderson and Martin Stewart-Weeks, who bring strong practical experience as well as leading contemporary theory about public sector leadership.

-This program is designed for Deputies of public sector organisations across Australia and Aotearoa-New Zealand and is tailored to early stage Deputies of departments and statutory entities, rather than those who are more experienced at that level.
+This program is for Deputies of public sector organisations across Australia and Aotearoa-New Zealand (and possibly beyond) and is tailored to early stage Deputies of departments and statutory entities, rather than those who are more experienced at that level.

 It is designed to support the successful transition of senior executives to Deputy level and equip participants with tools to make them more flexible and effective in their roles.

-The Deputies leadership program grounds contemporary academic thinking on public administration with lived experience leading at Deputy level.
-The program presenters bring a complementary set of skills, backgrounds and approaches and the course aims to provide you with an exciting synergy between academia and practice.
+The Deputies Leadership Program grounds contemporary academic thinking on public administration with lived experience leading at Deputy level.
+The program presenters bring a mix of theory and senior leadership and practice, reflecting a complementary set of skills, backgrounds and approaches.
+The course takes the best of research and practice and blends them in lively and practical collaborative learning.

 The opportunity to be part of a network of high performing Deputies across Australia and Aotearoa-New Zealand is a key feature of this program.
 Participants will develop a deeper understanding of what is required to excel as Deputies, and a clear sense of what CEOs, Secretaries and equivalents need and want from them.